Shippable/admiral/releaseNotes/master.md

 ## Fixes

-- **Improve Empty Script tab display**: Script tab was shown empty when script are not available on that job.
-Now it will show a predefined message when no script is available.
+- **Improved empty scripts tab experience**: The "scripts" tab on CI jobs would show an empty block when scripts are not available.
+It will now show a descriptive message.

 ## Custom Nodes